When Is the Best Time

 Do you just want to spot the manatees without swimming?
 Also, get there early in the morning, as this is the time when the manatees are active.
 During the day and in the afternoon, they rest and gather together.

 However, it is impressive when hundreds of manatees stick together at the springs and in the small channels.
 The views from the boardwalk into the springs and the channel are fantastic.

-During the manatee peak season, it can be pretty chilly in the morning.
+The manatee peak season can be pretty chilly in the morning.
 On average, it's roughly 50°F/10°C cold in the early morning.
 We experienced 28°F/-2°C, which does not happen often.
 It was pretty cold when we got out of the water.
-Day temps are usually between 58°F/15°C and 70°F/21°C. Precipitation occurs year-round with its peak in the summer months.
+Day temps are usually between 58°F/15°C and 70°F/21°C. Precipitation occurs year-round, with its peak in the summer months.
 It’s quite hot and muggy in the summer.
 The temperatures are around 90°F/32°C, and mosquitos can be an issue.

 Regardless if you plan to swim with manatees or just want to spot them, I highly recommend staying here for a couple of days.
 Visit the Three Sisters Spring, have a look at one of the many other springs like the Rainbow Springs and enjoy the manatee encounter.
 Actually, we planned camping in the Rainbow Springs State Park.
 Due to the cold night temps of 32°F, we booked a room at the Hampton Inn Crystal River instead last minute.
 It was just a 5 minutes drive to our manatee tour the next morning.
 We loved the great breakfast each day.